carpentries/instructor-development/roles/discussion-coordinators.md

 The primary responsibilities of the Discussion Session Coordinators are:

-- Emailing workshop instructors about discussion session, before and after they teach.
+- Emailing workshop instructors about discussion session, before and after they teach
 - Recruiting/emailing discussion hosts about hosting
 - Maintaining the [discussion-hosts@carpentries.org][host-mailing-list] mailing list
 - Maintaining the instructor discussion etherpad with upcoming dates